 The Medieval Walls

-Some sections of the old enclosure are preserved in their original place and others integrated into the buildings (pay attention in the Area of the Alameda).
+Some sections of the old enclosure are preserved in their original place, and others are integrated into the buildings (pay attention to the Alameda Area).
 Of the three doors, all that’s left is Jerez’s.

 St. Matthew’s Church